 News & Events

-- This event is co-sponsored by the Johns Hopkins Alliance for a Healthier World and Bloomberg American Health Initiative.
+- We thank event co-sponsors Alliance for a Healthier World, and the Bloomberg American Health Initiative for their support.

 - Abdirahman Abdi, AA

 Community Organizer, Shanbaro Community Association / Research Assistant and Community Advisor, Research Program on Children and Adversity (RPCA), Boston College School of Social Work

 Salem Professor in Global Practice and Director, Research Program on Children and Adversity (RPCA), Boston College School of Social Work

 Director, Johns Hopkins Center for Health Equity, James F. Fries Professor of Medicine, and Bloomberg Distinguished Professor at Johns Hopkins University School of Medicine, School of Nursing, and Bloomberg School of Public Health.

 President and CEO, Sisters Together And Reaching, Inc. (STAR) / Co-Chair, Johns Hopkins Center for Health Equity Community Advisory Board